StaceyA132/community-health-resource-finder/README.md

 ## Next steps

 - Swap the mock data file for a database-backed API.
+COMPLETED
 - Add geolocation permissions to auto-detect the user’s location.
 - Connect to real verification/curation workflows for submissions.
 # community-health-resource-finder